Skip to main content

 The notification is processed immediately even when received during offline sync, because all cleanup operations are local-only.
 The background session re-establishment self-defers via wait_for_offline_delivery_end when the client is offline.

-Identity change notifications from companion devices (device ID != 0) and from your own JID are ignored — only primary device identity changes for other users are processed.
+Identity change notifications from companion devices (device ID != 0) and from your own JID are ignored on both paths — only primary device identity changes for other users are processed.

 Example: